mervyzr/astrea/README.md

 The space in the simulation is discretised into a uniform Cartesian grid, and thus the computational domain is assumed to be identically mapped to the physical domain.

-The code employs various reconstruction methods with _primitive variables_ as part of the subgrid modelling: the piecewise constant method (PCM) (Godunov, 1959), the piecewise linear method (PLM) (Derigs et al., 2018), the piecewise parabolic method (PPM) (Felker & Stone, 2018), the WENO method (Shu, 2009; San & Kara, 2015), the CWENO method (Levy et al., 1999, 2000), the WENO-Z method (Borges et al., 2008), and the WENO-CU6 method (Hu et al., 2010).
+The code employs various reconstruction methods with _primitive variables_ as part of the subgrid modelling: the piecewise constant method (PCM) (Godunov, 1959), the piecewise linear method (PLM) (Derigs et al., 2018), the piecewise parabolic method (PPM) (Felker & Stone, 2018), the WENO method (Jiang & Shu, 1996; Balsara & Shu, 2000), the CWENO method (Levy et al., 1999, 2000), the WENO-Z method (Borges et al., 2008), and the TENO(-AA) method (Fu et al., 2016; Fu, 2021).

 Godunov's theorem states that for a linear scheme that is monotonicity-preserving (i.e. do not produce spurrious oscillations), the scheme can be at most first-order accurate (Godunov, 1954).
 This has led to the development of several subgrid models that reduce these spurious oscillations while still maintaining a high-order accuracy.
 These models are known as Total Variation Diminishing (TVD) schemes (Harten, 1983).
 In order to fulfil the TVD condition, limiters have to be used after the spatial reconstructions.
 The PCM does not require any limiters.
 The PLM employs the "minmod" slope limiter (Derigs et al., 2018).
 The PPM employs several limiters: when _interpolating_ from the cell centres to the interfaces (Colella et al., 2011) and when _extrapolating_ to the left and right of each cell interface (Colella et al., 2011; McCorquodale & Colella, 2011).
 The WENO method currently does not employ any limiters.
 There are other TVD slope limiters available in the code too (e.g., superbee).